Bay Area Air Quality Management District: Governing board

 Board members are appointed by their County's Board of Supervisors and/or their County's City Selection Committee.

 In addition, the Board has 12 standing committees on which the board members sit.

 Uses of data

-BAAD oversees regional data on air pollution and has the authority to declare Spare the Air alerts, when residents should take extra precautions when going outside and may be prohibited from engaging in activities such as burning.
+The Bay Area Air District oversees regional data on air pollution and has the authority to declare Spare the Air alerts, when residents should take extra precautions when going outside and may be prohibited from engaging in activities such as burning.
 511 Contra Costa built an RSS feed using these data, and released an iPhone application to alert people with allergies or other environmental sensitivities about air quality alerts.